model-checking/kani/docs/src/cheat-sheets.md

 # Command cheat sheets

 Development work in the Kani project depends on multiple tools.
-Regardless of your familiriaty with the project, the commands below may be useful for development purposes.
+Regardless of your familiarity with the project, the commands below may be useful for development purposes.

 ## Kani